The Team of the Neurodiversity Foundation:

 – Erik Post: Developer and Procesmanager

-Erik is a researcher that focuses on machine learning and meta context modelling and engaged in the research preparations.
-He is the official Liaison of the foundation for the JADS research efforts in ’s Hertogenbosch.
+Erik was a researcher that focuses on machine learning and meta context modelling and engaged in the research preparations.
+He is the official Liaison of the foundation for the JADS research efforts in ‘s Hertogenbosch.
 Beside his technological work, he supports the assistive tech hub with taskings in legal issues, finance and strategy.

 – Szymon Maka: Product Manager

-Szymon Maka is the product manager and strategist working on 2tango.work and the language components, but mainly on the outward bound communication of the organization.
+Szymon Maka was the product manager and strategist working on 2tango.work and the language components, but mainly on the outward bound communication of the organization.
 He is also keen to explore the many ways in how Signs & Mini.AI can be distributed in the world.

 – Wouter Grond: Developer/Researcher